Sgt. Fury and his Howling Commandos: Fictional team history

 The Howling Commandos' earliest (but not first-published) assignment occurred in the autumn of 1942.
-They were to recover British rocket scientist Dr. MacMillan from a German military base in occupied Norway.
-Their success brought the attention of British Prime Minister Winston Churchill, who incorporated the unit into the British Army, and given the title of "Commandos".
+They were to recover British rocket scientist Dr. Henry MacMillan from a German military base in occupied Norway.
+Their success brought them to the attention of British Prime Minister Winston Churchill, who incorporated the unit into the British Army, and given the title of "Commandos".

 The Howlers fought against the likes of German General Erwin Rommel and inter-squad bigotry, often in the same story.
 Antagonists included Baron Strucker, Captain America's nemeses Baron Zemo and the Red Skull (Adolf Hitler's protégé), and other Axis villains.
 The Howlers encountered Office of Strategic Services agent Reed Richards (later Mister Fantastic of the Fantastic Four) in issue #3 (Sept.
 1963), and fought alongside Captain America and Bucky in #13 (Dec.
 1964).

-They reunited for missions in the Korean War, where Fury received a field promotion to lieutenant, and the Vietnam War, each in a summer-annual special, as well as at a present-day, fictional reunion gala in issue #100 (July 1972).
+They reunited for missions in the Korean War, where Fury received a field promotion to lieutenant, and in the Vietnam War, each in a summer-annual special, as well as at a present-day, fictional reunion gala in issue #100 (July 1972).